adityashrm21/adityashrm21.github.io/_posts/2018-12-17-Information-Theory-In-Deep-Learning.md

 These inequalities imply that the information about both the input and desired output decreases as we move forward through the layers due to the DPI property.
 This is a unique information path for the network formed by $$K$$ monotonic points on the information plane.
 Each point on the plane corresponds to different possible DNN architectures as the same points are obtained after re-parametrization using any invertible function.

 Schwartz-Ziv and Tishby emphasize the fact that a little noise in the function mapping from the input to the output helps in understanding machine learning complexity using information measures.
 They say that for deterministic functions $$y = f(x)$$, the mutual information is insensitive to the complexity of the function $$f(x)$$.
-The cure for this problem comes from the noise that is added to the patterns using stochastic versions of the functions (for a simple example, like using the sigmoid function in a perceptron to output the conditional probabilities $$p(y|x)$$ instead of the class itself).
-Without the stochastic spread of the sigmoid output the mutual information is simply the entropy $$H(Y)$$ independent of the function $$f(x)$$, and there is nothing in the structure of the points $$p(y|x)$$ on the simplex $$[0,1]$$ to hint to the geometry or learning complexity of the rule.
+The cure for this problem comes from the noise that is added to the patterns using stochastic versions of the functions (for a simple example, like using the sigmoid function in a perceptron to output the conditional probabilities $$p(y \mid x)$$ instead of the class itself).
+Without the stochastic spread of the sigmoid output the mutual information is simply the entropy $$H(Y)$$ independent of the function $$f(x)$$, and there is nothing in the structure of the points $$p(y\mid x)$$ on the simplex $$[0,1]$$ to hint to the geometry or learning complexity of the rule.

 To compare different DNN architectures in terms of their efficiency to preserve relevant information in the joint distribution of $$X$$ and $$Y$$, we can visualize them on the information plane using the parameters $$I(T; X)$$ and $$I(T; Y)$$ and explore the effect of different parameters in the training process and the architecture through experiments.